seoe/CS519-006-DL/Project-GAN/README.md

 And, the 54GB data is located in HDD(2TB) due to the limited space in SSD (512GB), so the transfer between disk and CPU is another bottleneck for speed.

 My teammates Eugene and Bill have some problems running the projects.
 I found that tensorflow version has a great update from 0 to 1, which are listed in the [official website](https://www.tensorflow.org/install/migration).
 So I recommend them to install older version `0.12.1` in their virtual environment.
 At afternoon, I copied the generated images from servers with filter command `find`.
-Then I recorded the fast review of generated bedroom images into `.mov` file and converted it to `gif` for further presentation.
+Then I recorded the fast review of generated bedroom images into `.mov` file and converted it to `.gif` for further presentation.

 ![](./images/WGAN/WGAN-DC.gif 'WGAN-DC-animation')